mpudig/qg_backscatter/README.md

 # QG_backscatter
-The start of a project looking at estimating a backscatter coefficient (when formulated as a negative Laplacian) in QG, using the pyqg package.
+The start of a project looking at estimating a backscatter coefficient (when formulated as a negative Laplacian viscocity) in QG, using the pyqg package.